HewlettPackard/shs-docs/.github/PULL_REQUEST_TEMPLATE.md

     invalid checkbox: [ x ]
 -->

+To the reviewers,
+- Please examine each change carefully
+- Identify and improve unclear language
+- Spot errors and inconsistencies
+- Write and read with the audience's needs in mind
+- Apply best practices for structure and clarity

+To the pull request author,
 - [ ] If I added any example commands or output, I removed any information that exposes internal or customer information.
 - [ ] If I added a new file, I added a reference to the new file to any impacted `.ditamap` files.
 - [ ] If I changed the title of a section or file, I verified it did not break any links.